 Source: Eletrobrás

+]

+[DATA DOES NOT!!
+SUPPORT STATEMENT MADE IN PARAGRAPH BOVE]

 This reliance on hydroelectric generation, together with the growing inability of the public sector to meet the Brazilian electricity sector’s requirements, has resulting in a high degree of exposure to hydrological fluctuations, and an increasing threat of shortages.
 More recently, this has been compounded by lower than average rainfall, which has increased the risk of power supply shortfalls to an alarming 16%.

-The electric distributors must rely on Initial Contracts for essentially all of their supply needs through the end of 2002.
+The electric distributors must rely on medium-term eight year contracts (the “Initial Contract”) for essentially all of their supply needs through the end of 2002.
 Following the inability of the country’s electricity companies to meet their payment and other contractual obligations in the early 1990s, the Brazilian government allocated all existing and future (until the end of 2002) power supply to the LDCs, prior to the LDCs’ privatization.
 This measure was intended to provide equitable sharing of depreciated (and, therefore, less expensive) supply, and more importantly, to facilitate the subsequent privatization of generators and a smooth transition to a functioning wholesale market.

-The contractual constraints imposed on the distributors by the Initial Contracts, however, tied to a number of other factors such as the volatile economic environment and lack of a comprehensive regulatory environment to safeguard new investments in power generation, have aggravated the supply-demand situation and put Brazil’s electricity sector at risk.
+The contractual constraints imposed on the LDCs by the Initial Contracts, however, combined with other factors such as the volatile economic environment and lack of a comprehensive regulatory environment needed to promote new investments in power generation, have aggravated the supply-demand situation and put Brazil’s electricity sector at risk.

 The Brazilian Government and regulatory authorities have recently taken a number of steps to attempt to reverse this situation, including: